 Ernest Cline

 In the year 2045, reality is an ugly place.
 The only time teenage Wade Watts really feels alive is when he's jacked into the virtual utopia known as the OASIS.
-Wade's devoted his life to studying the puzzles hidden within this world's digital confines—puzzles that promise massive power and fortune to whoever can unlock them.
-But when Wade stumbles upon the first clue, he finds himself beset by players willing to kill to take this ultimate prize.
+Wade's devoted his life to studying the puzzles hidden within this world's

 Read More View in CatalogStation Eleven